Triggers

 # Example: Polling trigger

-A Workato account on the Business plan has a 5-minute polling interval, as displayed on their polling triggers.
+A Workato account on the Business plan has a five-minute polling interval, as indicated in their polling triggers.

 Polling intervals Trigger hint regarding the specific polling interval